Our People

 Tenor

-Brian Kapp is the owner and operator of Encore Music Studios, and an instructor of Voice, Piano, and Organ.
+Brian is the owner of Encore Music Studios, and an instructor of Voice, Piano, and Organ.
 He is a native of central and southern Illinois, holding a Bachelor of Music degree in Keyboard Performance from Southern Illinois University Edwardsville and a Master of Arts degree in Liturgical Music with an emphasis in Voice Performance from St. John's University in Collegeville, MN.
-As a musician, Brian has served in many capacities across Southern Illinois and throughout Minnesota.
-He is Director of Music at St. Michael's Church in Duluth, accompanist of the dementia-friendly community choir, The Victory Chorus, sings in the Twin Ports Choral Project and serves as Dean of the Arrowhead Chapter of the American Guild of Organists.
+Brian is Organist/Pianist at the Cathedral of Our Lady of the Rosary in Duluth, accompanist of the dementia-friendly community choir, The Victory Chorus, and a Co-Founder and Co-Artistic Director of Borealis Chamber Artists.

 Tasha Kapp